 VisitBerlin (Phase 1 & 2), Hans Sauer Stiftung (Phase 1), Hiba Impulse (Phase 2)

 Phase 1: December 2021 – February 2022

 Tourism and hotels have an impact on sustainability: through their consumption of food, water and energy, through the generation of waste, through the products they buy and the logistics involved, and through their relationship with the environment and local communities.
 It is estimated that hotels and restaurants that do not have a food waste monitoring system waste 3-8 times more than they think.

-Circular Economy for the hotel industry, refers to transport, accommodation, catering and other place-based activities.
-For the objective of the current pilot project, we focus on food supply and processing activities.
-This primarily concerns the kitchen, restaurants, procurement (food) , as well as related activities in the hotel sector.
+The current pilot project aims to focus on food supply and processing activities.
+This primarily concerns the kitchen, restaurants, procurement (food) , as well as related activities in the hotel gastronomy.

 The project is divided into two phases:

-The core element of the project is the transfer of knowledge: first from Circular Berlin and experts to the hotel, second, to the public also in the form of project documentation.
+The core element of the project is the transfer of knowledge: first from Circular Berlin and experts to Seminaris hotel, second, to the public also in the form of online learning materials which will be published on TourismusHub Berlin.
 This will collect knowledge and experiences of the project participants and make recommendations of approaches and measures regarding their feasibility and impact.

 The result will be a guideline that shows possibilities, outlines potentials, and clearly presents concrete measures.
-This helps the hotel industry (and gastronomy) to take action and to take the first important steps towards the circular economy in the tourism sector.
-In this way, the industry will emerge in a sustainable and future-oriented manner and Berlin’s hotel and restaurant businesses will be able to tap into the growing market of environmentally conscious travellers.
+This helps the hotel gastronomy (and restaurants) to take action and to take the first important steps towards a circular economy in the tourism sector.
+In this way, the industry will emerge in a sustainable and future-oriented manner and Berlin’s hotel and restaurant businesses will be able to tap into the growing market of environmentally conscious travelers.
 The shared and publicly accessible knowledge enables all hotels to become active in a self-determined way.